 Polaris has two great, effective robotic pool cleaners in the F9450 and F9550.
 Both incorporate features that pool owners have for years been dreaming of.
 They are programmable and can change course mid-cleaning to get the job done more effectively and faster.
 They both have nice wide intake mouths and easy to empty debris canisters for fast, efficient cleaning.
 Both possess sturdy four-wheel operation to help them climb and clean walls.
 And, as you might expect with this kind of performance, both come with a pretty high shelf price.

 The F9550 gets our nod as the superior model.
 The biggest reason is that it has for pool owners the Holiest of Grails, a mode to clean the waterline.
-It also has a full-tank indicator to let you know when it needs to get cleaned out for continued operation.
+It also has a full-tank indicator to let you know when it needs to get cleaned out for the continued operation.
 One place we liked the F9450 was its weight.
 While some users have said that it’s too light and tips over too easily, it’s also a lot easier to get out of the pool at the end of a cleaning.

 Both pool cleaners have the same wide intake mouth and same big debris cannister for debris and garbage both small and large.
 Both are easy to empty out and fast to get back cleaning.
-One difference is that the F9550 will let you know when it’s full, thereby sparing you the guesswork of knowing why it’s stopped working.
+One difference is that the Polaris F9550 will let you know when it’s full, thereby sparing you the guesswork of knowing why it’s stopped working.
 This isn’t really all that big an advantage, but it’s enough to give the F9550 an edge in performance.

 Price advantage is always something relative to the general price range.
 If you have tools that are less than $10, a difference of one dollar can be a major difference.
 If you have tools that start to hit a thousand or so dollars, a few bucks is basically nothing.
 This is the case with the F9450 and the F9550.
 Both pool cleaners are more than a thousand dollars, and their comparative price difference is not all that great.
 In fact, depending on the day it might be that they switch places with today’s more expensive model the cheaper.
-And because they both basically do the same thing, there’s no advantage either way on price.
+And because they both basically do the same thing, there’s no advantage either way on the price.

 One area of the pool that is a constant problem for owners is the waterline.
 This is a high-debris area, especially for things that don’t sink.
 It’s also a hard spot to get a pool cleaner to work in because there are regular problems with ballast.
 The F9550 solves that with a dedicated waterline scrubbing mode.
 Because this actually saves pool owners a chore that is normally reserved for them, this is an undeniable edge.